ynput/OpenPype/website/docs/artist_getting_started.md

 If you are working from home though, you'll need to install it yourself.
 You should, however, receive the OpenPype installer files from your studio admin, supervisor or production, because OpenPype versions and executables might not be compatible between studios.

-To install OpenPype you just need to unzip it anywhere on the disk
+Installing OpenPype is possible by Windows installer or by unzipping it anywhere on the disk from downloaded ZIP archive.

-To use it, you have two options
+There are two options running OpenPype

+first most common one by using OP icon on the Desktop triggering

-**openpype_gui.exe** is the most common for artists.
-It runs OpenPype GUI in system tray.
+**openpype_gui.exe** suitable for artists.
+It runs OpenPype GUI in the OS tray.
 From there you can run all the available tools.
 To use any of the features, OpenPype must be running in the tray.

+or alternatively by using

-**openpype_console.exe** in useful for debugging and error reporting.
+**openpype_console.exe** located in the OpenPype folder which is suitable for TDs/admins for debugging and error reporting.
 It opens console window where all the necessary information will appear during user's work.

 <Tabs